sandboxie-plus/sandboxie-docs/Content/ExpandableVariables.md

 ### Overriding Variables

 Any of the variables in the table above, including any of the [Shell Folders](ShellFolders.md) variables and any of the template variables, can be overridden by the [Sandboxie Ini](SandboxieIni.md) configuration file.
-To override a variable, add a setting with an **Ovr.** prefix.
+To override a variable, add a parameter prefixed with **Ovr.**.

 For example: